 BARI was the first public institute to release four GE Bacillus thuringiensis (Bt) eggplant (brinjal) (Bangla name Begun) varieties in Bangladesh in the year 2013.
-After confined field trials of another two Bt eggplant lines, Bt Chega and Bt Islampuri, scientists found Bt Chega to be preferred.
+After confined field trials of another two Bt eggplant lines, Bt Chega and Bt Islampuri, scientists found Bt Chega to be preferred by farmers.
 Scientists proposed that Bt Chega variety be released into commercial production but not yet applied for variety release approval.
-At present, another three Bt eggplant varieties are undergoing the government approval process for release into commercial cultivation.
+At present, three other Bt eggplant varieties are undergoing GOB approval process for release for commercial cultivation.
 The proposed varieties are BARI Bt Begun-5 (Local variety Dohazari), BARI Bt Begun-6 (Khatkhatia), and BARI Bt Begun-7 (Singnath).
-The proposed varieties are under consideration for approval by the Biosafety Core Committee, and following their review, it will go to the National Committee of Biosafety (NCB) for final approval to release into limited commercial production (See policy section for more on the approval process).
+The proposed varieties are under consideration for approval by the Biosafety Core Committee, and following their review, it will go to the National Committee of Biosafety (NCB) for final approval and then released into limited commercial production (See policy section for more on the approval process).